Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/README.md

-# Quantum Programming Roadmap
+# A Quantum Programming Roadmap

 ## Overview

-This repository contains a structured roadmap of **Qiskit projects**, designed to guide learners from fundamental concepts to advanced quantum computing techniques.
+This repository contains a structured roadmap of **Quantum Porgramming and Quantum Machine Learning**, designed to guide learners from fundamental concepts to advanced quantum computing techniques.
 Each project focuses on a key aspect of Qiskit’s SDK, enabling us to; Build a solid foundation in quantum circuits and algorithms and; Develop device-level understanding using transpilation, mitigation, and pulse control.

 ---
-## Why Qiskit?
+## What is Qiskit?

 - Developed by IBM, Qiskit is the most widely used open-source quantum framework with excellent documentation and community support.
 - It supports a full-stack workflow: from high-level circuits and algorithms to low-level pulse control.
 - Qiskit includes domain libraries (Finance, Nature, Machine Learning) that link quantum computing to real-world use cases.
+---
+## What is Cirq?
+-
+-
+-
 ---
 ## Sequential Project List